publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch57/m__us_usc_t10_s1130.md

  __Eligibility of Certain World War II Military Organizations for Award of Unit Decorations__

     [Pub.
 L. 105–85, div.
-A, title V, § 576][/us/pl/105/85/s576], Nov.
+A, title V][/us/pl/105/85/dA/tV], § 576, Nov.
 18, 1997, [111 Stat.
 1758][/us/stat/111/1758], authorized award of a unit decoration for any unit or other organization of the Armed Forces that had supported the planning or execution of combat operations during World War II primarily through unit personnel who had been attached to other units of the Armed Forces or of other allied armed forces, and that had not been otherwise eligible for award of the decoration by reason of not usually having been deployed as a unit in support of such operations, and required that any recommendation for such an award be submitted to the Secretary concerned not later than two years after Nov.
 18, 1997.

  __Authority To Award Decorations Recognizing Acts of Valor Performed in Combat During the Vietnam Conflict__

 [Pub.
 L. 104–106, div.
-A, title V, § 522][/us/pl/104/106/s522], Feb.
+A, title V][/us/pl/104/106/dA/tV], § 522, Feb.
 10, 1996, [110 Stat.
 310][/us/stat/110/310], provided that:

 >     “(a)  __Findings__  __.—__